<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Example #2

 Benefit statement: Hurricane insurance helps you bounce back in the unfortunate event that your home is damaged during a hurricane.
-My job is to find the best coverage to ensure you can easily start the recovery process after any loss.
+Our homeowner's insurance policies cover hurricane damage equal to [value of the prospect's home or the insurance cap for your insurance company's policies] to safeguard your home.

 Example #3

 An influencer is purchasing a new smartphone because she wants a higher camera quality.
-You just got in a shipment of the latest iPhone models.
+You just got a shipment of the latest smartphone models.

-Benefit statement: The iPhone 11's new Ultra Wide camera and Night mode features will guarantee that you're ready for any spur-of-the-moment photoshoots or video recording opportunities no matter where you are.
+Benefit statement: This new smartphone's camera mode features will guarantee that you're ready for any spur-of-the-moment photoshoots or video recording opportunities no matter where you are.

 Example #4